 -Test that fancy navigation system screen, it should work without some jerking or strange noises.

--There can be problem with the fuel filler door actuator – it will be hard to open the fuel filler door.
-You can replace the actuator, but some say that it’s enough to put some WD 40 on it.
+-There can be problem with the fuel filler door actuator – in this case it will be hard to open the fuel filler door.
+You can of course replace the actuator, but some say that it’s enough to put some WD 40 on it.

 -Then check the electronic rear spoiler which can be stuck and you will eventually see an malfunction massage as well.
-The problem can be with the spoiler module.
+In this case the problem will be most probably with the spoiler module.

 -The illuminated door sills are definitely nice, but there are cases when they simply fail – although they were most of the time replaced under the warranty.